kanrourou/Othello-Game/README.md

 Othello Game
 =================

-Built a Othello Game with AI player in C++
+Built an Othello Game with AI player in Java

 * Derived the function to evaluate the current condition of the game
 * Developed AI player by generating minimax tree